emdroid/emdroid.github.io/_posts/2020-08-25-project-ares-part-4-ubuntu-on-zfs-encrypted-root.md

 **<a name="rpool_note">Notes</a>**:

 - we use all available features for the root pool
-- the "`ashift=12`" parameter is used again to enforce the 4k sector size alignment
+- the `"ashift=12"` parameter is used again to enforce the 4k sector size alignment
-- the "`atime=off`" and "`relatime=on`" used to speed up the disk operations
+- the `"atime=off"` and `"relatime=on"` used to speed up the disk operations
 - when installing on SSD, the auto-trim needs to be used so that the TRIM works properly
-(it also needs to be passed through the LUKS encryption layer, which will be done by using the "`discard`" option later)
+(it also needs to be passed through the LUKS encryption layer, which will be done by using the `"discard"` option later)
 {% endcapture %}

 {% include notice level="info" %}